The hot sulfur wind was howling through the mountain trail.

 The significance of ancient cultures, traditions, rituals, and sculptures is deemed essential, and humans are expected to respect the same and are met with consequences if they don’t.
 According to Hawaiian legends, humankind’s violation of specific rules and cultures is handled severely by the spirit world.

-Of many prevalent legends of Hawaii, the code of the Hawaiian night marchers is the most feared and valued.
+Of many prevalent legends of Hawaii, the one of the Hawaiian night marchers is the most feared and valued.
+Hawaiian night marchers, who are said to roam around mostly at night, used to be ancient Hawaiian warriors.

 1. Hawaiian Social Structure